 Understanding Italian Verb Groups

+Have a look at the best apps to learn Italian in 2026.
 Italian verbs are divided into three main groups based on their infinitive endings: -are, -ere, and -ire.
 These endings help determine how to conjugate verbs in different tenses.
 The most common group is -are verbs, followed by -ere and -ire verbs.

 Present Tense Conjugation